-Year ending 30/06/2017 Year ending 30/06/2018 Year ending 30/06/2019
+Year ending 30/06/2018 \$'000 Year ending 30/06/2019 \$'000 Year ending 30/06/2020 \$'000

-\$'000 \$'000 \$'000

 Net Profit after Tax 1 1 1

 Cash Flow from operations 5 5 5

 Capital Expenditure 0 0 0

-Term Loans 577,000 594,000 598,000
+Term Loans 624,900 662,100 683,550

-The projections provided have been prepared using the most recent Company Budget information and incorporate a number of assumptions about the future metric's of key business profitability drivers.
+The projections provided have been prepared using the most recent Company budget information and incorporate a number of assumptions about the future metric's of key business profitability drivers.
+Included in the forecast projections are the funding requirements of the Dunedin City Council Group.
 In deriving these projections advice and judgement has been applied to predict the future state of the commercial market environment in which the Company operates.